1. What is the CSRD?

 The CSRD mandates limited assurance by a third party- requiring ‘accountancy-proof’ reporting.
 Talking to an assurance provider beforehand helps prevent misalignment with the assurance requirements.
 And helps you get the required data, processes, and controls in place from the start.

 Measure your baseline GHG performance- compliant with GHG Protocol – (scope 1, 2, and 3).
-As well as other important environmental KPIs (complete company environmental footprint).
-All can be calculated via the scientific method Life Cycle Assessment (LCA).
+As well as other important environmental KPIs (think of land use, water use, human toxicity, etc) calculated via the scientific method Life Cycle Assessment (LCA).

 4. Start assessing social considerations in your value chain.